Political Science Major

-The Department of Political Science at Elizabethtown College offers a Bachelor of Arts in Political Science, as well as a minor.
-As an Elizabethtown student, you’ll also be eligible to apply for the Master of Public Policy 4+1 program as you near undergraduate degree completion.
+The Department of Political Science at Elizabethtown College offers a Bachelor's of Arts in Political Science, as well as a minor.
+Etown students are eligible to apply for the Master of Public Policy 4+1 program as they near completion of the undergraduate degree.

-Our curriculum introduces you to the principle fields of the discipline, including American government, comparative government, international relations, political theory, public administration, and research methods.
-Courses are designed to develop your writing, oral communication, and analytical and critical thinking skills.
-Through mentorship from supportive faculty, practical experience, and thoughtful faculty-supervised research, our students have gone on to win prestigious awards such as Fulbright scholarships and Finnegan Fellowships.
-In fact, more Finnegan Fellows have graduated from E-town than any other college in the State!
+Our curriculum introduces the students to the principal fields of the discipline, including: American government, comparative government, international relations, political theory, public administration, and research methods.
+Courses are designed to develop writing, oral communication, analytical, and critical thinking skills.
+Through mentorship from supportive faculty members, practical experience, and thoughtful faculty-supervised research, our students have gone on to win prestigious honors, such as Fulbright awards and Finnegan Fellowships.
+In fact, more Finnegan Fellows have graduated from Elizabethtown College than any other in the state.

-We believe that real-world experience is the best teacher, and our students have opportunities from the first day they start at Elizabethtown.
-From faculty-student research projects to off-campus simulations like Model UN and the EU simulations, our students are immersed in political science and its practical applications.
-Our students frequently intern with local community advocacy groups, state government and legislature, lobbying firms, and non-profit organizations.
-The opportunities you embrace as a student opens doors after graduation.
+We believe real-world experiences present the best learning environments for students and are offered from the first day at Elizabethtown.
+From faculty-student research projects to off-campus opportunities, such as Model UN and the EU simulations, our students are immersed in political science.
+Students frequently intern with local community advocacy groups, state government and legislature, lobbying firms, and nonprofit organizations.
+The learning opportunities that are embraced by our students, open doors for them after graduation.

-Our department takes advantage of our geographical location by offering the Capital Semester Internship (PS 471), a program in which juniors and seniors are immersed into the political climate at our state capital.
-You will be placed in an interesting and substantial position with a state executive agency, a state legislator or a private political organization in Harrisburg, and earn college credit while gaining insight and exposure to politics and public service.
+Our Department takes advantage of its geographical location by offering the Capital Semester internship (PS 471), a program in which juniors and seniors immerse themselves in the political climate at the state capital.
+Students will be placed in interesting positions with a state executive agency, legislator, or a private political organization in Harrisburg, Pennsylvania, and will earn college credit while gaining insight and exposure to politics and public service.

-While certainly not the only career path available to Political Science majors, many of our students are interested in law careers.
-Our pre-law advising program helps prepare students of any major for law school by advising them on coursework, preparing for the LSAT exam and assisting with selecting and applying to law school.
-Our campus also has an active pre-law club.
+While certainly not the only path available to Political Science majors, law careers interest many of our students.
+Our pre-law advising program helps prepare students, of any major, for law school by providing guidance regarding coursework, LSAT exam preparation, and by assisting with selection and application to law school.

-Our students are active members of campus, the community and the globe: we have several student organizations, plenty of opportunities for research and study abroad, field trips, and interactive classes.
-Outside of the classroom, you’ll have the chance to participate in many departmental clubs and organizations such as Mock Trial, College Democrats, College Republicans, Pi Sigma Alpha (National Political Science Honor Society), and Young Americans for Liberty (YAL).
-Many of our students are campus leaders, such as Student Senate officers, editors of the student newspaper, and student-athletes.
+Our students are active members of the campus, the community and the world.
+Elizabethtown College has several student organizations, plenty of opportunities for research, a variety of study abroad options, field trips and interactive classes.
+Outside the classroom, you’ll have the chance to participate in departmental clubs and organizations such as Mock Trial, College Democrats, College Republicans, Pi Sigma Alpha (National Political Science Honor Society) and Young Americans for Liberty.
+Many of our students are campus leaders — Student Senate officers, editors of the Etownian (student newspaper) and student-athletes.